amine-sabbahi/CHATBOT-FSTT/README.md

-# ChatBot with Next.js, Ollama, Flask, and Docker
+# ChatBot with RAG and Fine-Tuning

 This repository contains a chatbot application with two model options: Retrieval-Augmented Generation (RAG) and a fine-tuned model.
 The application is built using Next.js, Ollama, Flask, and Docker.